-The information required here relates to the principal programme and, unless explicitly stated, also to any embedded programmes.
+The information required here relates to the principal programme and, unless explicitly stated otherwise, also to any embedded programmes.
 Where any of the information is different in an embedded programme to what applies to the principal programme, please identify the embedded programme and make the difference(s) clear.
-This section should reflect the role and purpose of each module within the programme in contributing to the overall learning outcomes.